fizzyade/node-red-contrib-sleep-timer/README.md

   *A message containing the new timeout value will be output on the Set output providing the timer was not stopped by the decrement command.*

-* When a **remaining** message is received, the timer will output the current timeout value
+* When a **remaining** message is received, the timer will output the current timeout value on the set output.

 ### Configuration